strangebuzz/cache-watcher/README.md

 <img src="https://raw.githubusercontent.com/strangebuzz/cache-watcher/master/doc/img/slow-cache.png" alt="Cache refreshed by the browser call" align="center" />

-💡 You can also pass a relative path or an absolute path for the first argument:
+💡 You can also pass a relative path or an absolute path for the argument:

 ```
 $ cw ../strangebuzz.com